 For the account of the Seller (to be paid by the Seller):

-- Business Tax: if applicable, rate depends on local government unit where property is located
+Paid only if applicable; rate depends on local government unit where property is located

 For the account of the Buyer (to be paid by the Buyer):

-- Documentary Stamps Tax: 1.5% of Selling Price or Zonal Value whichever is higher
+1.5% of Selling Price or Zonal Value, whichever is higher

-In the case of Manny Pacquiao’s Forbes Park house, the relevant taxes and fees paid are shown in the table below.
+In the case of Manny Pacquiao’s Forbes Park house that he bought supposedly for P388 million ($9 million), the relevant taxes and fees paid are shown in the table below.

 It also assumes that there were no business taxes or realty taxes paid, that the registration fee was negligible, and that the transfer tax rate was 0.75%.

 Sample Computation: Real estate fees paid by Manny Pacquiao